We provide the information on this website for free. Please take out a membership with TSA so we can continue to do so.

 Surveillance

-Brain surveillance is important because it can lead to early detection and treatment of SEGAs.
+Brain surveillance with medical imaging is important because it can lead to early detection and treatment of SEGAs.
 Each person with TSC should have an individual management plan developed with their medical team that uses these guidelines as a starting point.

-- An MRI study should be performed on diagnosis of TSC to get a baseline image of the brain.
+• MRI brain study should be performed at the time of TSC diagnosis to get a baseline image of the brain.

 Treatment